hat0uma/csvview.nvim/README.md

     ---@type CsvView.Options.View.DisplayMode
     display_mode = "highlight",

-    --- The line number of the header
+    --- The line number of the header row
+    --- Controls which line should be treated as the header for the CSV table.
-    --- If this is set, the line is treated as a header. and used for sticky header feature.
+    --- This affects both visual styling and the sticky header feature.
+    ---
+    --- Values:
+    --- - `true`: Automatically detect the header line (default)
+    --- - `integer`: Specific line number to use as header (1-based)
+    --- - `false`: No header line, treat all lines as data rows
+    ---
+    --- When a header is defined, it will be:
+    --- - Highlighted with the CsvViewHeaderLine highlight group
+    --- - Used for the sticky header feature if enabled
+    --- - Excluded from normal data processing in some contexts
+    ---
-    --- see also: `view.sticky_header`
+    --- See also: `view.sticky_header`
-    --- @type integer|false
+    --- @type integer|false|true
-    header_lnum = false,
+    header_lnum = true,

     --- The sticky header feature settings
     --- If `view.header_lnum` is set, the header line is displayed at the top of the window.